+DES-3800:admin#show snmp view Command: show snmp view

-Vacm View Table Sett View Name ings Subtree View Type
+Vacm View Table Setti View Turns

+View Name Subtree View Type

 ReadView 1 Included

 WriteView 1 Included

 NotifyView 1.3.6 Included

 restricted 1.3.6.1.2.1.1 Included

 restricted 1.3.6.1.2.1.11 Included

 restricted 1.3.6.1.6.3.10.2.1 Included

 restricted 1.3.6.1.6.3.11.2.1 Included

 restricted 1.3.6.1.6.3.15.1.1 Included

 CommunityView 1 Included

 CommunityView 1.3.6.1.6.3 Excluded

 CommunityView 1.3.6.1.6.3.1 Included

 Total Entries: 11

+DES-3800:admin#

 create snmp community Purpose Used to create an SNMP community string to define the relationship between the SNMP manager and an agent.
 The community string acts like a password to permit access to the agent on the Switch.
 One or more of the following characteristics can be associated with the community string: An Access List of IP addresses of SNMP managers that are permitted to use the community string to gain access to the Switch's SNMP agent.
-An MIB view that defines the subset of all MIB objects that will be accessible to the SNMP community. read_write or read_only level permission for the MIB objects accessible to the SNMP community.
-Syntax create snmp community <community_string 32=""> view <view_name 32> [read_only read_write]</view_name </community_string> Description The create snmp community command is used to create an SNMP community string and to assign access-limiting characteristics to this community string.
+An MIB view that defines the subset of all MIB objects that will be accessible to the SNMP community.

+create snmp community read_write or read_only level permission for the MIB objects accessible to the SNMP community.
+Syntax create snmp community <community_string 32=""> view <view_name 32=""> [read_only read_write]</view_name></community_string> Description The create snmp community command is used to create an SNMP community string and to assign access-limiting characteristics to this community string.
 Parameters <community_string 32=""> - An alphanumeric string of up to 32 characters that is used to identify members of an SNMP community.
-This string is used like a password to give remote SNMP managers access to MIB objects in the Switch's SNMP agent.</community_string> view <view_name 32=""></view_name> - An alphanumeric string of up to 32 characters that is used to identify the group of MIB objects that a remote SNMP manager is allowed to access on the Switch. read_only - Specifies that SNMP community members using the community string created with this command can only read the contents of the MIBs on the Switch. read_write - Specifies that SNMP community members using the community string created with this command can read from and write to the contents of the MIBs on the Switch.
-Restrictions Only administrator-level users can issue this command.
+This string is used like a password to give remote SNMP managers access to MIB objects in the Switch's SNMP agent.</community_string> view <view_name 32=""> - An alphanumeric string of up to 32 characters that is used to identify the group of MIB objects that a remote SNMP manager is allowed to access on the Switch.</view_name> read_only - Specifies that SNMP community members using the community string created with this command can only read the contents of the MIBs on the Switch. read_write - Specifies that SNMP community members using the community string created with this command can read from and write to the contents of the MIBs on the Switch.
+Restrictions User Account Command Level - Administrator and Operator delete snmp community Purpose Used to remove a specific SNMP community string from the Switch.
+Syntax delete snmp community <community_string 32=""></community_string> Description The delete snmp community command is used to remove a previously defined SNMP community string from the Switch.
+Parameters <community_string 32=""> - An alphanumeric string of up to 32 characters that is used to identify members of an SNMP community.
+This string is used like a password to give remote SNMP managers access to MIB objects in the Switch's SNMP agent.</community_string> Restrictions User Account Command Level - Administrator and Operator